 |Giovanni and Lina Bassi, Giorgio and Ofelia Roi

 The family would like to provide information about Tino's death in an effort to help foster understanding and closure to those around him.
 Click To Read »

 In his late teenage years, Tino began to develop a severe anxiety disorder.
 With the support of his family, Tino tried years of intensive therapy, multiple medications, and he studied the available scientific literature to try and find relief.

 For a while things did improve, and Tino continued on to graduate from UCI and eventually join UCSD’s chemistry department.
 Here he excelled in the PhD program, published his first scientific paper, made many new friends, and met a wonderful girlfriend.
 To those around him it seemed that his life was in such a good place — and largely it was — but the disorder quietly continued to wear him down.

 During his final years, in an effort to protect those around him, Tino kept much of his struggles to himself.
-He made it very clear, however, that none of his family, friends, professors, students, or lab mates should feel any guilt or blame for what happened.
+However, he made it very clear in a note he left behind that none of his family, friends, professors, students, or lab mates should feel any guilt or blame for what happened.

 The situation was simply outside of anyone’s control, and we need to accept that he is finally feeling the peace that he so longed for.

 "I hope that someday we will have a better understanding – one that perhaps permits us to give grace to the one who took their life and see it as something that happened to them, rather than something they did to themselves and others."